Unpacking the flood crisis

 Trained Model and Deployment

 Using a dataset of 1,445 samples, a linear regression model was initially trained with inputs that were label encoded and standard scaled.
 The model achieved a score of 0.936.
-Upon plotting the actual versus predicted values, a clear diagonal trend was observed, as shown in Figure 4 (left).
+A clear diagonal trend was observed upon plotting the actual versus predicted values, as shown in Figure 4 (left).
 To enhance the results, an XGBoost regressor model was subsequently trained, with hyperparameters optimized through grid search.
 The best hyperparameters included a learning rate of 0.2, a maximum depth of 3, and 300 estimators.
 This improved the model score to 0.981, with a stronger diagonal trend observed in the graph.
 Given this improvement, the XGBoost model was selected for deployment in the user interface, which will be discussed further in the primary investigation.

 Figure 5 Linear Regression